obrienjoey/snookerdb/README.md

 # snookerdb

 The snookerdb repository contains a collection of `python` scripts which are used to collect a large collection of data describing the history (1907-) of the sport of snooker stored at [Cuetracker](https://cuetracker.net/).
+The data is stored in both a SQL database and a collection of separate Parquet files.

 ## Datasets